-A Cycle Croatia Cruise is a rewarding and enriching way to explore Croatia whilst tackling new and interesting terrain.
+A Cycle Croatia Cruise is a rewarding and enriching way to explore Croatia whilst tackling new and interesting terrain

 For some, it may pique interest, but for others, the idea of cycling through unfamiliar territory inhibits from taking the leap and trying something new.
 Rest assured, you’re not the only one!
-To help ease your concern, we sat down with active and professional cyclists to ask them what they would do differently if it was their first time cycling abroad.
+To help ease your concern, we sat down with active and professional cyclists to ask them what they would do differently if it was their first time cycling Croatia, or abroad.

 Much Better Adventures Co-Founder